anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-1-individual.md

 You should work individually on this deliverable.
 You can get conceptual help from your team and others, however what you submit must be all your own work.

+Like all assignments, you are allowed to use GitHub Copilot and Google Gemini when working on this.
+However, in my experience, Copilot will be the worst kind of team member by pretending it knows the answers but being off in subtle or not-so-subtle ways.
+Make sure to double check its work!

 ## Due Date

 The this deliverable is due Monday April 14th at 10pm on your individual git repo.